Black Lines on Fingernails: When a Nail Streak Could Signal Melanoma

 Splinter Hemorrhages and Trauma

 Splinter hemorrhages appear as thin red or brown lines under the nail.
 They result from tiny blood vessel injuries in the nail bed.
 Dropping something on a finger or stubbing a toe commonly causes these marks.
 Unlike melanoma streaks, splinter hemorrhages grow out with the nail and disappear within a few months.
 They typically run vertically, reflecting the direction of nail growth.
-A nail hematoma can look similar but usually involves a larger area of discoloration following acute injury.
+A nail hematoma can look similar, but usually involves a larger area of discoloration following acute injury.

 Fungal Infections and Bacterial Pigmentation

 Fungal nail infections can cause brown, yellow, or black discoloration.
 The nail often becomes thickened, brittle, and separated from the nail bed.
 Certain bacteria, particularly Pseudomonas, produce green or black pigments that stain the nail.
-These infections respond to antifungal or antibacterial treatments and do not require cancer workup.
+These infections respond to antifungal or antibacterial treatments and do not require a cancer workup.

 Medication Side Effects and Systemic Conditions